How much are the fees and what is the refund policy?

-Your dependants, who may include a spouse, de facto spouse, fiance(e), and children, may accompany you to New Zealand or join you later.
+Your dependents, who may include a spouse, de-facto spouse, fiance(e), and children, may accompany you to New Zealand or join you later.
 They must apply for and meet the normal requirements for the type of visa requested (visitor, work, or student).
-School aged dependants will be required to pay full fees for enrolment in primary and secondary courses of study.
+School aged dependents will be required to pay full fees for enrollment in primary and secondary courses of study.

 Your spouse can apply for a work visa only if you are doing a post graduate course in NZ or you are studying a course towards qualifications in Long term Skill Shortage List.